murray-phn/phn-crm-docs/docs/index.md

-# Welcome to the PHN Exchange Help Center
+# Welcome to the PHN CRM Help Centre

-This site will guide you through the [PHN Exchange](https://www.phnexchange.com.au)
+This help centre will guide you on how to use your 'PHN CRM' web application.

+Use the navigation on the left to go to a specific area, or search for something in-particular using the search box (top-left).